 The holidays are known as the season of giving and what better way to teach your students about thinking of others is by hosting a toy drive.
 You can get your students to even donate their old toys (as long as it is in good condition) or previous learning toys, clean them up, and wrap them.
 Having a toy drive is a good lesson to teach.
 Students learn that material items are not a necessity and that what is more important is by helping and giving to others.

 Building gingerbread houses is truly an entertaining activity for all ages.
 Depending on the grades you teach, it may be better to place your students into small groups and it can be done as a group activity.

 The group with the best-looking gingerbread house, judged by the whole class (make sure that they can’t vote for their own house) will win special prizes.
-You could even include the parents in this activity if you wanted by either the gingerbread house displayed for them to have a blind vote on or help to donate the winning prizes.
+You could even include the parents in this activity if you wanted.
+Done by either the gingerbread house displayed as a blind vote or help to donate the winning prizes.

-After all, the holidays is about the community coming together, and what better way to have your students and parents get connected with this joyous activity!
+After all, the holidays are about the community coming together.
+What better way to have your students and parents get connected with this joyous activity!

-Another simple craft activity that can be done is the paper plate Santa and your students can even make a beard to stick onto the paper plate.
+Another simple craft activity is the paper plate Santa.
+Your students can even make a beard to stick onto the paper plate.
 Stacey Gibbon even included a video tutorial for you to help!
 An idea is to perhaps show the video first to the students and see how much they remember whilst making their paper plate Santa!

-We hope some of these ideas gave you some inspiration and if your students made any of these creations or did any of these activities, do tag us on social media.
+We hope some of these ideas gave you some inspiration.
+If your students made any of these creations or did any of these activities, do tag us on social media.
 We would love to see them!

 Happy Holidays Everyone!